tzf1003/hexstrike-ai/README.md

 ---

-**🔥 HexStrike AI v4.0 - The future of AI-driven cybersecurity automation! 🔥**
+**HexStrike AI v5.0 - The future of AI-driven cybersecurity automation!**